TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Types/Index.rst

            )
    );

-The line in bold indicates that the field called “record\_type” will used to indicate the “type” of any given record of the table.
+The line in bold indicates that the field called "record\_type" will used to indicate the "type" of any given record of the table.
 Let's look at how this field is defined::

    'record_type' => array(